Neurofeedback, Self-regulation & Mindfulness Training

 Neuromodulation means modification of the neurocognitive state of a person.
 We neuromodulate when we become

 fatigued, or excited, or when we train a skill such as meditation.
 In one session of transcranial direct current

-which may be underactive in depressed individuals.
-We can also enhance the excitability of a region of cortex
+may be underactive in depressed individuals.
+We can also enhance the excitability of a region of cortex using

-using neurofeedback (NFB).
-Typically in NFB the client’s brain is exposed to information about its internal states
+neurofeedback (NFB).
+Typically in NFB the client’s brain is exposed to information about its internal states and

 conditioned by the clinician.
 NFB may take longer than tDCS to achieve neuromodulation of excitability, but it

 includes training of a variety of state changes.
 Typically mindfulness meditation takes longer than NFB, but in the

 end some practitioners can rapidly activate gamma in different cortical regions as needed .